vgs-samples/vgs-agent-toolkit/mcp/cmpmcp/README.md

 To see an example configuration look at `mcp.json` which shows a sample configuration file.
 Note the environment variables which are configured using instructions from SETUP.md

-Make sure you ask your model to read SETUP.md to configure environment variables and ROUTES.md to learn how to manage routes.
+Make sure you ask your model to read [SETUP.md](./SETUP.md) to configure environment variables.